Shammyshanks/Yabai-SKHD-Config/README.md

 > Prefer the Command key as the main modifier key in a keyboard shortcut

-> Prefer the Command key as the main modifier key in a keyboard shortcut
+> Prefer the Shift key as a secondary modifier when a shortcut complements another shortcut

 > Use the Option key as a modifier sparingly